kmillerjr/redis/code-challenge/exercise-1/README.md

 - List of missing or extra keys
 - Detailed comparison of common keys
 - Summary statistics
 - List of any mismatches found

+The complete test sequence will:
+1. Perform an initial verification
+2. Insert test data
+3. Wait for replication
+4. Perform a final verification
+5. Provide a summary of the entire process